briandrum/codes.forchagrin.com/_chapters/chapter-129-police-department.md

     Police Clerk.

     5. _(5)_ **School Guards.** There is hereby created the position of School Guard.
-The Chief of Police or the Chief’s designee may, as deemed necessary, appoint persons to serve as School Guards, which School Guards may be removed from that position at any time for any reason.
-Persons appointed as School Guards shall perform their duties under the control and direction of the Chief of Police or the Chief’s designee, shall work the hours designated by either of these individuals on each day that school is in session and shall perform their services in such manner as the Chief of Police or the Chief’s designee may direct.
+The Chief of Police or the Chief's designee may, as deemed necessary, appoint persons to serve as School Guards, which School Guards may be removed from that position at any time for any reason.
+Persons appointed as School Guards shall perform their duties under the control and direction of the Chief of Police or the Chief's designee, shall work the hours designated by either of these individuals on each day that school is in session and shall perform their services in such manner as the Chief of Police or the Chief's designee may direct.

     6. _(6)_ **Parking Enforcement Official.** There is hereby created the position of Parking Enforcement Official, who shall serve as a member of the